 Why we picked the Alienware m15 R3:

-Alienware has always been a gaming brand through and through, and the new iteration of its popular m15 doesn’t break that tradition.
+Alienware always has been a gaming brand through and through, and the new iteration of its popular m15 doesn’t break that tradition.
 Instead, it represents an entirely new generation of hardware and performance, with a big uptick in the available internal hardware, all of which helps power the gorgeous OLED display that’s now an option on the pricier configurations.

 Borrowing some of the aesthetic design choices of its heftier cousin, the Area-51m, the m15 has clean lines and a new white color option that helps it stand out from other, more gaudy gaming notebooks.
 At a minimum of 4.65 pounds (5.5 pounds, max), it’s even a little lighter than its predecessors.